-In our constantly evolving, technology-rich world, it can be difficult for those who aren’t IT professionals to keep up with the latest trends, terminology, and products and services.
-Yet every business is inextricably impacted by—if not completely reliant upon—technology and, therefore, at risk of cybersecurity threats and compliance requirements.
+As technology constantly evolves, it can be difficult for those who aren’t IT professionals to keep up with the latest trends, terminology, and products and services.
+Yet every business is inextricably impacted by—if not completely reliant upon—technology and is therefore at risk of cybersecurity threats and compliance requirements.

-At this point, there’s little need to emphasize the need for IT Risk Management as one would have to live under a rock to miss the consistent flow of media surrounding companies who have been breached in myriad ways including: Target, Equifax, HBO, Uber, Yahoo, eBay, Heartland Payment Systems, Xbox 360, Saks Fifth Avenue, UNC Health Care, IHG Group, Chipotle, Bronx Lebanon Hospital Center, Brooks Brothers, DocuSign, Washington State University, Deep Root Analytics, California Association of Realtors, Deloitte, Forever 21, and even the U.S. Congress—just to name a few.
+It’s no secret that IT risk management is a high priority for companies big and small.
+There has been a consistent flow of media surrounding companies that have been breached in numerous ways, including, Target, Equifax, HBO, Uber, eBay, Xbox 360, Saks Fifth Avenue, UNC Health Care, Chipotle, DocuSign, Washington State University, Deep Root Analytics, California Association of Realtors, and even the U.S. Congress—just to name a few.

 The above list is but a small sampling of impacted companies.

-No industry and no business is exempt from this threat.
+No industry or business is exempt from cybersecurity threats.

-From regulatory and compliance issues, such as HIPAA and PCI, to Intellectual Property and more virtually every company has an obligation to its customers, shareholders, and employees to protect sensitive data.
+From regulatory and compliance issues, such as HIPAA and PCI, to intellectual property and more, virtually every company has an obligation to its customers, shareholders, and employees to protect sensitive data.
 After all, trust is everything when it comes to customer loyalty.

-Compounding this issue further is an evolutionary work environment where employees can work remotely and clients and sub-contractors can access company files through APIs and other sources resulting in an increased number of connected devices which may not be approved or secure.
+Compounding cybersecurity issues further is an evolutionary work environment—where employees can work remotely, and clients and sub-contractors can access company files through APIs and other sources.
+This results in an increased number of connected devices which may not be approved or secure.

-No company wants to see their name in the headlines for a data breach.
+No company wants to be known for a data breach.

-The point is this: whether in the cloud or stored on servers, you have files that contain sensitive information.
-You have many users and devices that have varying degrees of access to these files including, viewing, editing, file sharing, uploading, and downloading.
-Regardless of the size or industry, all companies possess the responsibility to protect and secure data and the desire to identify a solution that meets all your needs while also providing extreme usability and features that allow even greater insight and analytics than you thought possible.
+The bottom line is that whether in the cloud or stored on servers, you have files that contain sensitive information.
+Typically, companies have many users and devices with varying degrees of access to files, including, viewing, editing, file sharing, uploading, and downloading.
+Regardless of the size or industry, all companies possess the responsibility to protect and secure data and the desire to identify a solution that meets their needs while also providing extreme usability and features that allow even greater insight and analytics.

-Read that last line again.
-That’s right.
-You can do more than simply secure your data.
-You can easily identify who has accessed what, what changes were made and/or what was done with the file (e.g. an offsite download of a sensitive file), and when it happened.
+With a professional-grade file management solution, you can do more than simply secure your data.
+You can easily identify who has accessed what, what changes were made (e.g. an offsite download of a sensitive file), and when it happened.

-Not only is it possible to protect your company and clients from threats, you can actually be proactive in putting a solution in place that will exceed your needs.
+Not only is it possible to protect your company and clients from threats, but you can also actually be proactive in putting a solution in place that will exceed your needs.

-Wouldn’t it be nice to be able to identify a disgruntled employee downloaded client information to take to a different company through a report before it leaked to the media and/or clients were lost?
+Wouldn’t it be nice to be able to identify a disgruntled employee who downloaded client information to take to a different company through a report before it leaked to the media or clients were lost?
 Or better yet, ensure access was revoked beforehand?
-Wouldn’t it be nice to control and manage access for an endless number of users from one place whether that data was on a server or in the cloud?
-Wouldn’t it be nice to have a system in place that can meet your security needs and let you focus on your business?
-Or, in the event you’re in a compliance-heavy industry, a solution that supplements the existing IT security you have in place?
+Wouldn’t you prefer an easy way to control and manage access for an endless number of users from one place—whether that data was on a server or in the cloud?

-Our customers include every industry that has been impacted by data breaches and security issues.
+At SmartFile, our customers represent nearly every industry that has been impacted by data breaches and security issues.
 We provide solutions and scalability for businesses of all sizes.

 Don’t spend any more hours tirelessly researching and trying to become an IT Security expert.
 Leverage our expertise and let us find the perfect solution for you and your business.